How often do you apply sunscreen?

-Avobenzone and ecamsule aren’t the best options when spending hours in the sun, for instance, when you’re on the beach in Mombasa or Diani.
+Avobenzone and ecamsule aren’t the best options when spending hours in the sun, for instance, when you’re on the beach.
 Why?
 You’ll have limited protection from UVB rays; consequently, you might burn your skin.

 Further, aminobenzoic acid and trolamine salicylate aren’t safe on the skin.

 How to Choose The Right Sunscreen For Oily, Acne-prone, or Sensitive Skin